 As the excavations progressed the archaeologists were becoming more and more puzzled by the finds.
 They uncovered a plethora of artifacts from the most unexpected historical eras; Early Bronze Age lying next to Crusader, Hellenistic and Persian!
 It didn’t make any sense.

 It took a while for the story to become clear, the reason as to why all this mishmash of artifacts was being uncovered under the prison compound.
 It turns out that in his effort to build the infrastructure for his city, Daher el-Omar in the 18th century decided to flatten out the area by filling it with dirt and debris so as to create a stable foundation for their buildings.
 And where did their workers haul tons of dirt from?
 The nearby Tel Acco, of course, the hill where the urbanization of ancient Acco started almost 5,000 years ago!

 Ancient Acco began on a hill just a few kilometers to the east of the Crusader compound, where it remained throughout the Bronze Age, Iron Age, right through to the 4th century BCE.
 It was only then, during Persian and Greek times, that the inhabitants came down from the ‘tel’ and settled the small peninsula where the Old City sits today.

 This is only one story from the Knights Hospitaller citadel compound.
 I haven’t even mentioned the magnificent Knights Halls, or the sugar production, or the crypt that turned out to be a refectory or the prison dungeon… and what about the Baha’is, the Rambam, the Ramban and the Ramchal, and Napoleon for goodness sake’s!
-And where does the name Acre come from, and the Turkish baths, and Zeev Jabotinsky, and why was Paul Newman here?
+And where does the name Acre come from, and the Turkish baths, and Zeev Jabotinsky, and why was Paul Newman (yes, the gorgeous one) here?